rzofchak8/spotify-to-vinyl/README.md

 1. Some sort of bash terminal is required;
 1. Make sure you can create Python virual environments by typing `sudo apt install python3-venv` in your terminal;
 1. After cloning, edit [convert.sh](convert.sh) so ALL the **absolute paths** to the files are available.
-For example: `/{PATH}/{TO}/spotify-to-vinyl/logs/script.log` becomes `/home/rzofchak8/spotify-to-vinyl/logs/script.log`;
+For example: `/{PATH}/{TO}/spotify-to-vinyl/logs/script.log` becomes `/home/user/spotify-to-vinyl/logs/script.log`;
 1. Add script to startup processes, if desired.
 This way, the program runs once on startup and then closes, and you do not have to mess with it ([see OS-specific instructions on startup configuration](#Startup)).
+This is how the program was intended to use.

 ## How to run